LukeWood/hugo-LukeWood.github.io/content/posts/scalable_architecture.md

   - untagged
 ---

-In a few months I am having a soft launch of my real-time web based multiplayer 2d shooter: (bulletz.io)[https://bulletz.io] In the old architecture there was no way to horizontally scale the game.
+In a few months I am having a soft launch for [bulletz.io](https://bulletz.io).
+In the old architecture there was no way to horizontally scale the game up.
 If the game became popular quickly there would have been no way to scale up.
+Before launching I needed address the potential issue of scalability.

 {{< figure class="bordered-figure dark-gray-background" width="512px" alt="old architecture of bulletz" src="/img/posts/productionization/bulletz_old_structure.png" title="Old Architecture of Bulletz" >}}